amar-preet/bedrock-api-project/README.md

 This project provides an example of how to call Bedrock FM's 3rd party APIs from AWS.
 Bedrock FM is a powerful tool for leveraging the capabilities of generative AI models.

-**IMPORTANT:**
+## Prerequisites
-* make sure to request model access on AWS Bedrock before calling the API.
+* Make sure to request model access on AWS Bedrock before calling the API.
-* update AWS region and [policy](https://github.com/amar-preet/bedrock-api-project/blob/main/lib/bedrock-api-project-stack.ts#L69-L77) as per your account and region you are deploying to
+* Update AWS region and [policy](https://github.com/amar-preet/bedrock-api-project/blob/main/lib/bedrock-api-project-stack.ts#L69-L77) as per your account and region you are deploying to
+* AWS CDK CLI is installed

+## Solution Architecture

 ![alt text](bedrock.jpg)